midinerd/crimson-surfer/README.md

  - Then max will increment the line# of patch filepath to load and repeat this process
  - The user may press shift+spacebar to log the given filepath & note-number if they like what they hear.

-# Requirements:

-- Max/MSP
-- Python 3
-- `shell` External from Cycling'74 repo: [releases] (https://github.com/jeremybernstein/shell/releases)
-- - add `shell` to max/msp's external paths
-- The G1 Editor
-- A Nord Modular G1
-- The Max/MSP patcher will need its midi output port set to the port of your Nord Modular G1